Hobnobs revisited

 1/2 tsp bicarbonate of soda

-Preheat oven to 180C.
-Mix the flour, oats and sugar, and melt butter, syrup and water in a pan.
-Stir in bicarbonate of soda and add to dry mix.
+Mix the flour, oats and sugar in a bowl, and melt butter, syrup and water in a pan.
+Put the bicarbonate of soda in a small glass and add the tablespoon of boiling water, Now stir this and the hot melted butter mixture into the dry mix.

 Can I be your assistant-it seems so fun to test recipes out and make them perfect.